Neuroradiology Clinical Division Research

 Dr. Christopher P. Hess, MD, PhD, Director

-Standard anatomical imagin in degenerative disorders of the brain, including dementia, which affect a growing number of patients across an aging population.
-With 20 years experience in MRI engineering, Dr. Hess and his group develop and employ new MRI techniques to study the process of neurodegeneration in disorders including Huntington's disease, Alzheimer's disease, and parkinsonian disorders.
+Standard anatomical imaging in degenerative disorders of the brain, including dementia, affects a growing number of patients across an aging population.
+With 20 years of experience in MRI engineering, Dr. Hess and his group develop and employ new MRI techniques to study the process of neurodegeneration in disorders, including Huntington's disease, Alzheimer's disease, and Parkinsonian disorders.
 Ultra-high field 7 tesla MRI, diffusion MRI, quantitative susceptibility mapping, and mathematical morphometry techniques are currently being explored in his laboratory.
 Through multi modality imaging and advanced image analysis techniques, the goal of this work is to make possible more accurate diagnosis and to monitor the effect of treatments under development using imaging.
-Dr. Hess' group excels at translating state-of-the-art research techniques to practical imaging in clinical patients, and the advanced imaging techniques developed by his group are also currently being used to more accurately characterize brain tumors, to study neurovascular disorders and to understand plasticity in the newborn brain.
+Dr. Hess' group excels at translating state-of-the-art research techniques to practical imaging in clinical patients, and the advanced imaging techniques developed by his group are also currently being used to more accurately characterize brain tumors, study neurovascular disorders, and understand plasticity in the newborn brain.

 Biomagnetic Imaging Laboratory